element-softworks/meta/README.md

 add NEXTAUTH_URL as the same root domain

 Database envs setup
-NextJS SaaS Boilerplate uses postgres, so get any Postgres connection string from any provider and paste it into AUTH_DRIZZLE_URL= env. https://neon.tech/ provides free databases up to a certain limit which are good for testing environments, however I suggest a more contained environment such as Railway for production as speed will be quicker.
+Coaching Hours uses postgres, so get any Postgres connection string from any provider and paste it into AUTH_DRIZZLE_URL= env. https://neon.tech/ provides free databases up to a certain limit which are good for testing environments, however I suggest a more contained environment such as Railway for production as speed will be quicker.
 To setup a Neon database sign up to the platform fill in the setup form with the closest region to you (IMAGE 1).
 Copy your connection string and paste it into the AUTH_DRIZZLE_URL env place (IMAGE 2).
 Ensure you have "?sslmode=require" at the end of the connection string.

 Run npx drizzle-kit generate inside console